 - Record existing areas affected by new defects

 - Test for security of the functions

-As you develop tests for your API, be sure to consider complex scenarios involving your application’s web interface.
+As you develop tests for your API because of this SFDC testing tutorial, be sure to consider complex scenarios involving your application’s web interface.
+Because APIs can often reuse existing repeatable functions, data can remain consistent across all testing channels for more productivity and accurate results.
 If you are partnering with an offshore QA or outsourced QA team for API testing, work closely during test development.

 Now that you understand web API testing basics, your team can start following these 10 steps to start API testing.
 More importantly, your team should also consider implementing API testing tools in order to execute all essential API testing automation best practices during your development cycle.